-Applicants must have arrived at twenty-one (21) years of age at the time of the application deadline (May 14, 2021).
+Applicants must have arrived at twenty-one (21) years of age at the time of the application deadline.
 A copy of the applicant’s birth certificate is required.

 Applicants must have an Associate’s Degree or a minimum of sixty (60) credits from not more than two (2) accredited institutions, colleges, or universities at the time of application deadline.
 A diploma is required for all degrees received.
 A transcript is required for all college/university programs.

-- The sixty (60) credit requirements may be waived if the applicant has fulfilled the requirements of the Pennsylvania Municipal Police Officers’ Training Act and have four thousand (4,000) active hours of experience as a Police Officer.
+- The sixty (60) credit requirements may be waived if the applicant has fulfilled the requirements of the Pennsylvania Municipal Police Officers’ Training Act and have two thousand (2,000) active hours of experience as a Police Officer.

 - The sixty (60) credit requirement may be waived if the applicant has two (2) years active military service or six (6) years of reserve duty military experience and has an honorable discharge from such service.
 A “DD-214” is required for all military service.

 All applicants must possess a valid Driver’s License at the time of application and appointment.